 13 GoPro Driving Tips

-- Hero7 Black: (Premium) The newly release GoPro Hero7 Black shoots 60 frames per second at 4K resolution.
+- Hero8 Black: (Budget) The GoPro Hero8 Black shoots 60 frames per second at 4K resolution.
 And it comes with HyperSmooth stabilization.
 This feature alone is enough reason to get the Black.
 Check current price.

-Last week, we picked up the Hero7 Black.
+Last week, we picked up the latest GoPro.
 We plan to create and share some of our footage and what we learn along the way.

 2. Capture some lifestyle shots

-You could also use your GoPro to record the fun had at your stops, or the sights seen.
+You could also use your GoPro to record the fun had at your stops or the sights along the way.
 It’s about the destination as much as the journey, right?

 In the following video you’ll see how much more captivating a more personal road trip film can be: